 As an attorney who focuses on construction issues, I see mechanic’s liens being filed nearly every day for labor and materials used on construction projects, which have not been paid for by the property owner.
 Labor and materials for constructing or renovating a building or even a condominium unit are pretty straight forward.

-Brooklyn, NY According to John Horowitz, VP - regional manager of Marcus & Millichap, the firm has brokered three deals totaling $7.76 million.
+Brooklyn, NY According to John Horowitz, first vice president – regional manager of Marcus & Millichap’s Brooklyn office, the firm closed four sales totaling $12.98 million.
 The deals include the following:

 Manhattan, NY The tri-state investment sales group for Avison Young has completed the sale of 356 Bowery, a mixed-use building located on the west side of Bowery between Great Jones and East Fourth streets in the NoHo neighborhood.
 The property sold for $8.9 million.